Towards 1.5°C compatible NDCs: four case studies

 In early 2020, we embarked on a major project on 1.5°C compatible pathways for countries’ Nationally Determined Contributions (NDCs), funded by the IKEA Foundation, with the aim of showing how a selection of 68 countries across all regions and the development spectrum can update their NDCs to be in line with the Paris Agreement climate goals.
+This webinar will lay out the objectives of the project as well its the methodologies the project researchers use to ‘downscale’ global pathways to the national level.

 We are developing a methodology to downscale global pathways to the national level.
 For this, and so that the results are relevant for policymakers, it is key to take into account the national context and potential.
 It is also essential to incorporate views and inputs from stakeholders in the process.